Cerlancism/CSC1003-1004/CSC1003-LinearRegression/README.md

 > `./regression -f Group9_15.txt -c 200 -r 50`

 ### Additional Feature - Launching Gnuplot
-If the user has Gnuplot  installed and added to the environment PATH, this program will automatically ask the user if to launch Gnuplot to display the graph.
+If the user has Gnuplot  installed and added to the environment PATH, this program will automatically ask the user whether to launch Gnuplot to display the graph.

 > Executing the program with Gnuplot installed
 ```